Apple’s Brand Positioning – How Apple Became the Most Valuable Company in the World

 They have a culture of innovation.

 Apple’s culture of innovation is evident throughout the company.
-From the products to the people who work there, Apple employees are encouraged to think outside the box and develop new ideas.
+Apple employees are encouraged to think outside the box and develop new ideas, from the products to those who work there.
 This helps Apple stay at the forefront of technology and keep customers returning for more.

 An incredible brand